Gibson223/mod8-project/README.md

 Welcome,

-To properly use this new language, open the FINAL_PROJECT.zip in an editor.
+To properly use this new language, follow the steps below.

+Open the "Final Project" folder where this REAMDE is also located, in an editor or IDE.
-That editor is preferably IntelliJ Idea to most easily follow this guide.
+This IDE should preferrably IntelliJ Idea to (most easily) follow this guide.

 Next, go to File -> Project Structure.
 A new window will open.